reimagined/resolve/packages/resolve-command/README.md

 # `resolve-command`

-This package is commands handler.
+This package is a command handler.

 ## Usage